Wi-Fi Now for Fishers’ Rights!

-However, a pattern of labor rights abuses have been reported in its distant water fishing industry, including forced labor, human trafficking, illegal fishing, and murders and disappearances at sea.
-Accordingly, in 2022, the U.S. Department of Labor (DOL) again included Taiwan-caught fish in its List of Goods Produced by Child Labor or Forced Labor.
+However, a pattern of labor rights abuses has been reported in Taiwan’s distant water fishing industry, including forced labor, human trafficking, illegal fishing, and murders and disappearances at sea.
+In 2022, the U.S. Department of Labor (DOL) again included Taiwan-caught fish in its List of Goods Produced by Child Labor or Forced Labor.

 The ILO recognizes very low union density among commercial fishers who face obstacles to exercising their rights including low wages, unsafe working conditions, and the extreme geographic isolation of their workplaces - conditions which may rise to the level of forced labor.
 Many migrant fishers also face barriers based on their migration status which makes them more vulnerable to retaliation and deportation when they speak up for their rights.